BRO’s Tips of the Week:

 Nymphing can produce when fish are holding deeper on warm, bright days.
 The Frenchie, Mic Drop Olive, Girdle/Zirdle Bugs, TJ Hookers, Double Bead Stones, and San Juans in #6-8 all make good offerings on the Clark Fork, and Lightning Bugs, Jig PT, 2-Bit Hooker, Prince Nymph, Duracell, Spanish Bullet or Perdigon nymphs in #12-14 should be productive as well.

 Fall is one of the best streamer times of the year.
 Throw Gongas, Sparkle Minnows, Kreelexes, Mini Dungeons, and Thin Mints/Buggers in deeper, cold currents to get them down to fish.

 The new Online Store is live!
 Check it out!

-Call or email us for up to the minute updates at 406.542.7411 or if you are in the area stop in our fly shop and say hi at 3055 North Reserve Street in Missoula for all your Orvis gear and the right bugs.
+Call or email us for up to the minute updates at 406.542.7411 or if you are in the area stop in- WE HAVE MOVED TO OUR BRAND NEW LOCATION AT 275 N. RUSSELL STREET IN MISSOULA- for all your Orvis gear and the right bugs.